-Girl Scout Ambassadors At the Girl Scout Ambassador level (eleventh and twelfth grades), girls This means Can see the complexity of situations and controversial issues-they understand that problems often have no clear solution and that varying points of view may each have merit.
-Inviting girls to develop stories as a group and then individually create endings that they later discuss and share.
+Girl Scout Ambassadors At the Girl Scout Ambassador level (eleventh and twelfth grades), many Ambassadors This means Can see the complexity of situations and controversial issues-they understand that problems often have no clear solution and that varying points of view may each have merit.
+Inviting them to develop stories as a group and then individually create endings that they later discuss and share.
 Have strong problem-solving and critical thinking skills and can adapt logical thinking to real-life situations.
-Ambassadors recognize and incorporate practical limitations to solutions.
-Girls are more than able to go beyond community service to develop projects that will create sustainable solutions in their communities.
-Be sure to have girls plan and follow up on these experiences through written and discussion-based reflective activities.
+Most will recognize and incorporate practical limitations to solutions.
+They are more than able to go beyond community service to develop projects that will create sustainable solutions in their communities.
+Be sure to have them plan and follow up on these experiences through written and discussion-based reflective activities.
 Spend more time with peers than with their families and are very concerned about friends and relationships with others their age.
-Girls will enjoy teaming up in small or large groups for art projects, performances, and written activities.
+They will enjoy teaming up in small or large groups for art projects, performances, and written activities.
 They'll also want to tackle relationship issues through artistic endeavors and Take Action projects.
-Alter the makeup of groups with each activity so that girls interact with those they might not usually pair up with.
+Alter the makeup of groups with each activity so that they interact with those they might not usually pair up with.
 Frequently enjoy expressing their individuality.
-Encouraging girls to express their individuality in their dress, creative expression, and thinking.
-Remind girls frequently that there isn't just one way to look, feel, think, or act.
-Assist girls in coming up with new ways of expressing their individuality.
+Encouraging them to express their individuality in their dress, creative expression, and thinking.
+Remind them frequently that there isn't just one way to look, feel, think, or act.
+Assist them in coming up with new ways of expressing their individuality.
 Feel they have lots of responsibilities and pressures-from home, school, peers, work, and other sources.
-Acknowledging girls' pressures and sharing how stress can limit health, creativity, and productivity.
-Help girls release stress through creative expression, movement, and more traditional stress-reduction techniques.
+Acknowledging their pressures and sharing how stress can limit health, creativity, and productivity.
+Help them release stress through creative expression, movement, and more traditional stress-reduction techniques.
 Are continuing to navigate their increasing independence and expectations from adults-at school and at home-and are looking to their futures.
-Trusting girls to plan and make key decisions, allowing them to experience "fun failure," which is learning from trying something new and making mistakes.
+Trusting them to plan and make key decisions, allowing them to experience "fun failure," which is learning from trying something new and making mistakes.

-Creating a Safe Space for Girls
+Creating a Safe Space for Girl Scouts

-A safe space is where girls feel that they can be themselves, without explanation or judgment.
-As a volunteer, the environment you create is just as important as the activities girls do-it's the key to developing the sort of group that girls want to be part of!
-Cultivate a space where confidentiality is respected, and girls can express their true selves.
+A safe space is where all Girl Scouts feel that they can be themselves, without explanation or judgment.
+As a volunteer, the environment you create is just as important as the activities they do-it's the key to developing the sort of group that they want to be part of!
+Cultivate a space where confidentiality is respected, and they can express their true selves.

-Recognize and Support Each Girl
+Recognize and Support Each Individual

-You're a role model and a mentor to your girls.
+You're a role model and a mentor to your troop.
 Since you play an important role in their lives, they need to know that you consider each of them an important person too.
 They can weather a poor meeting place or an activity that flops, but they cannot endure being ignored or rejected.

-- Give a shout-out when you see girls trying their best, not just when they've had a clear success. - Emphasize the positive qualities that make each girl worthy and unique. - Be generous with praise and stingy with rebuke. - Help your girls find ways to show acceptance of and support for one another.
+- Give a shout-out when you see them trying their best, not just when they've had a clear success. - Emphasize the positive qualities that make each person worthy and unique. - Be generous with praise and stingy with rebuke. - Help your troop find ways to show acceptance of and support for one another.